 - 6. The Writer’s Oasis

 - 7. Society of Visual Storytelling

 - 9. Dunbar Academy

 - 12. Kesler Science

 - Create Your Own Online Course With Thinkific

 Thinkific is well-known for its simplicity.
 It offers an uncomplicated approach to running an online course and membership business.

 From website building to content uploading and editing, Thinkific’s features are easily accessible from the user’s dashboard.

 Apart from the fact that it makes selling courses a cakewalk for creators, Thinkific offers transformative learning experiences to students with its rich multimedia course structure.

-Creators are allowed to create an unlimited number of courses and register as many signups as possible.
+Creators are allowed to create unlimited courses (private and hidden courses included) and register as many signups as possible.
 Payment is convenient as Thinkific allows all credit cards and offers instant payouts to its creators through PayPal and Stripe.

 15 Thinkific Course Examples & How They Make Money